kbliss86/codedaddys-kitchen/Angular Stuff/basic_angular_commands.md

 **Error?** If you see an error about port in use, you probably have another angular app running.
 Go find that angular app's terminal, and stop the server by pressing Ctrl+C.

+## 6. Stop the Server
+To stop the server, Hit ctrl-c - it may take a few seconds

 ## Common Next Steps

 ### Create an interface